subinabid/pax/readme.md

 ```

 ### App - URLs
-In polls/urls.py , add the code
+Create a a file `polls/urls.py` and add the code

 ```Python
 from django.urls import path